Vicidel/lora_drone/README.md

 #### TUINO_LORA_CALIBRATION and TUINO_TORUS_CARAC
 Contains the Arduino script to run on the Gimasi ONE to send messages using a finite state machine linked to the distances or to the angles.

+#### TUINO_LORA_BEACONING
+Arduino script to put the beacon in "lost" mode when the button is pressed.